Frequently Asked Questions About Orientation for First-Year Students

 22. How do I reserve a residence hall room for Fall 2013?

-To reserve a residence hall room for Fall Quarter, students must complete the Residence Hall Application and provide a $100 room deposit.
+Students must complete the Residence Hall Application and provide a $100 room deposit.

 23. Who are the academic advising coaches?